njustesen/botbowl/README.md

 ### Disclaminers and Copyrighted Art
 FFAI is not affiliated with or endoresed by any company and/or trademark.
 FAAI is an open research framework and the authors have no commercial interests in this project.
 The web interface in FFAI currently uses a small set of icons from the Fantasy Football Client.
 These icons are not included in the license of FFAI.
 If you are the author of these icons and don't want us to use them in this project, please contact us at njustesen at gmail dot com, and we will replace them ASAP.

+### Get Involved
+Do you want implement a bot for FFAI or perhaps help us test, develop and/or organize AI competitions in FFAI then let us know!
+Join our [Discord server link](https://discord.gg/uXPEgU).